scottdbrown/stat540-tissueSpecificMethylation/digSup.md

 We used GOrilla^^2 ...takes a ranked gene list...our lists were ranked by differnetial p-value...intersects used...rough number of genes...**TO BE FILLED IN**

-We used [GOrilla] (http://www.biomedcentral.com/1471-2105/10/48)^^2, a web-based GO-enrichment tool on our analysis results to evaluate for biological relevance.
+We used [GOrilla](http://www.biomedcentral.com/1471-2105/10/48)^^2, a web-based GO-enrichment tool on our differential analysis results to evaluate for biological relevance.
 GOrilla requires only ranked gene lists and has no known gene number limits, which was both suitable for our use and generated results at a very fast rate.
-(Comparatively, [DAVID] (http://david.abcc.ncifcrf.gov/) only accepts at most 3000 HUGO/Official gene symbols, which is unsuitable for our work, as some of our lists exceed 5000 genes).
+(Comparatively, [DAVID](http://david.abcc.ncifcrf.gov/) only accepts at most 3000 HUGO/Official gene symbols, which is unsuitable for our work, as some of our lists exceed 5000 genes).

-Some work related to hESC specfic genes and GO analysis [README.md](goEnrichment/README.md).
+Some work related to hESC specfic genes and GO analysis: [`README.md`](goEnrichment/README.md).
 This was ultimately discarded since nothing useful came out of the DAVID GO analysis of hESC genes and where they intersected with our data or results looking at the top genes from expression or methylation (after FDR cut off).

 **TBC**